raspberrypilearning/piglow/README.md

 ## Step 5: Pulsing PiGlow

 Finally, why not get your PiGlow pulsing for the ultimate in Raspberry Pi geek chic?
-We can write a simple program that uses a pusling function from the PyGlow module.
+We can write a simple program that uses a pulsing function from the PyGlow module.

 **Activity Checklist:**